angelabassa/rstudioconf-2019/README.md

 ![ABassa - RStudioConf_19 slides](https://github.com/angelabassa/rstudioconf-2019/blob/master/RStudioConf%20ABassa%20-%20DSTeamSport%202019%20slides.png)

 https://github.com/angelabassa/rstudioconf-2019/blob/master/RStudioConf%20ABassa%20-%20DSTeamSport%202019.pdf
+_Please note that this presentation was intended to be projected at rather high resolution, so the file is very large._

 ## Video
 This presentation was video recorded.
 You can watch the videos at the following link: